 A feminized seed has been bred between two genetically female plants.
 As a result, 99.9% of the resulting plants will be female.
 This can be useful for home growers because only female plants make buds.

 FIM stands for “F*ck I Missed” and is an alternative to the “topping” training technique to break the apical dominance of your plant.
 Instead of cutting off the top of your plant through the stem, only a portion of the top is removed and the stem stays intact.
-Results are inconsistent.
+The results of fimming can be inconsistent.

 Flood & Drain